andres-mps/andres-mps/README.md

 - EXPRESS
 - SQL
 - MONGODB
-- among other analytical tools like: GOOGLE ANALYTICS or TABLEAU
+- among other analytical tools like: GOOGLE ANALYTICS, TABLEAU or POWER BI

 ### Please take a look of some of my latest project and contact me to explore how  working together could be great for both of us!